Primate Pal Rainforest Information

 Most rainforests are found in a belt around the Earth, extending north and south of the equator.
 This region is known as "the tropics".
 In this area the temperature does not fall below 64 degrees F. Hawai'i is the only part of the USA that is in the tropics.

 The two major continental rain forests have large river systems.
 The Amazon river in South America and the Congo river in Africa.

-These areas are called rain forests because they get lots of rain.
+These areas are called rainforests because they get lots of rain.
+On average, rainforests receive between 79 and 394 inches of rain annually.
 The rain forest on Kauai gets over 400 inches of rain a year.